phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Disabling OpenBenchmarking.org Result Upload Functionality
-Phoronix Test Suite 9.0 also improved the workflow around disabling OpenBenchmarking.org result uploading functionality for those carrying out confidential tests or otherwise wish to provide safeguards for ensuring no results may be accidentally uploaded publicly.
+Phoronix Test Suite 9.0 improved the workflow around disabling OpenBenchmarking.org result uploading functionality for those carrying out confidential tests or otherwise wish to provide safeguards for ensuring no results may be accidentally uploaded publicly.

 Removal of OpenBenchmarking.org upload support can be done by deleting *phoronix-test-suite/pts-core/objects/pts_openbenchmarking_upload.php* .
 If that file is removed, the Phoronix Test Suite should respond gracefully and not prompt users about any upload and within that file is the only logic for actually uploading the results to Openbenchmarking.
 So simply by removing that file you should be covered from any accidental uploading of results.
 Removal/disabling of this file also prevents any anonymous usage reporting.